vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/057/03_asmai_bhImAya.md

 title = "03"

 +++
 The phrase úṣo ná śubhre is quite problematic.
 In the first place, it is syntactically odd to have a voc. in a simile (“X like o Dawn”). úṣaḥ may be vocative by attraction from an underlying nominative, as in I.30.21 áśve ná citre aruṣi “O you, dappled bright and ruddy like a(n o) mare.”
-Then, for reasons given in the intro., I am certain that the fem. voc. śubhre in b cannot be addressed to the Sacrificer’s Wife, despite the standard view, but that leaves the identity of the addressee baffling.
+Then, for reasons given in the introduction, I am certain that the fem. voc. śubhre in b cannot be addressed to the Sacrificer’s Wife, despite the standard view, but that leaves the identity of the addressee baffling.
 Fem.

 śubhrā́- is ordinarily used of Dawn herself, not someone or something like Dawn.